patchew-project/qemu/docs/interop/vhost-user.rst

 the SIGTERM signal is received.
 Eventually, it may receive SIGKILL by the management layer after a few seconds.

+By default, the backend program terminates after the client disconnects.
+This is useful to keep the backend program's lifetime synchronized with its client process.

 The following command line options have an expected behaviour.
 They are mandatory, unless explicitly said differently: